testit-tms/adapters-dotnet/README.md

 # Test IT Dotnet Integrations

-The repository contains new versions of adaptors for dotnet test frameworks.
+The repository contains adapters for .NET test frameworks that integrate automated tests with the Test IT test management system.

 ## Compatibility